 - A user-friendly LCD shows workout stats to help you monitor your progress and set new goals

-- A fully adjustable seat and handlebars cater to people of different heights and build and reduces body fatigue so that you can work out for longer
+- A fully adjustable seat and handlebars cater to people of different heights and build, reducing body fatigue so that you can work out for longer

 - Onboard accessories include a water bottle holder and a media shelf